-Trace Systems Inc. (the "Employer") hereby amends and restates in its entirety the 2021 Trace Systems Inc. CONUS Wrap Benefit Plan (the "Plan"), formerly known as Trace Systems Inc. Wrap Benefit Plan (CONUS), originally effective January 1, 2006.
+Trace Systems Inc. (the "Employer") has established the 2021 Trace Systems Inc. Hawaii Wrap Benefit Plan (the "Plan").
 The Plan's purpose is to combine in one plan document provisions of the health and welfare benefit plans (the "Component Benefit Plans") sponsored by Trace Systems Inc. and its affiliated employers (if any, see Appendix C), and to provide uniform administration of these health and welfare benefits.
 The Component Benefit Plans are listed in Appendix A to this Summary Plan Description ("SPD").
 This SPD reflects and summarizes the terms of the Plan in effect on January 1, 2021.

 The insurance contracts (including Certificates of Coverage), summary plan descriptions, policies and procedures, and any other documents making up the Component Benefit Plans are not affected by the adoption of the Plan, and the terms of the Component Benefit Plans will continue to control for purposes of determining your benefits.
 (References in this document to insurance contracts, insurance policies and insurance generally will include HMO contracts (if any) or similar arrangements.)
 The terms of each Component Benefit Plan are incorporated into this SPD by reference and will continue to act as the primary source of information for each Component Benefit Plan.
 However, if a conflict of language exists between the Component Benefit Plan and the Plan or SPD, the Component Benefit Plan will control as long as the Component Benefit Plan is not inconsistent with Federal law and regulations.
-The exception is, regardless of a Component Benefit Plan's identification of a Plan Year or Plan Number, the Plan Year or Plan Number of this SPD will control.
+The exception is, regardless of a Component Benefit Plan's identification of a Plan Year or Plan Number. the Plan Year or Plan Number of this SPD will control.

 Note: Every effort has been made to accurately describe the Plan in this SPD.
-However, if there should be a discrepancy between the SPD and the Plan document -- or if the Plan is required to operate in a different manner to comply with Federal laws and regulations -- the Plan document or the appropriate Federal laws and regulations will control.
+However, if there should be a discrepancy between the SPD and the Plan document -- or if the Plan is required to operate in a different manner to comply with

+Federal laws and regulations -- the Plan document or the appropriate Federal laws and regulations will control.